 But some special dispensation is owed to banks who, with the government gun to their head, absolutely had to make loans for fear of lawsuit, for fear of discrimination lawsuit, for fear of allegations of racial bias.

-They had to, as a practical matter, make loans to minority lenders who they knew were going to default, because if they had looked into the black or Hispanic or whatever face of the applicant and said, Boy, I'm sorry.
+They had to, as a practical matter, make loans to minority lenders who they knew were going to default because if they had looked into the black or Hispanic or whatever face of the applicant and said, boy, I'm sorry,

-That that person might well run out and sue them, or some government agency might take a look at the demographics of the declined loans and come down with the fires of hell on a bank for being racist when all they had really done is look at the numbers.
+you're just no way in the world you qualify for this, that that person might well run out and sue them, or some government agency might take a look at the demographics of the declined loans and come down with the fires of hell on a bank for being racist when all they had really done is look at the numbers.

-Uh I believe that it's kind of like privatizing education will only strengthen it.
+I believe that it's kind of like privatizing education will only strengthen it.

 I believe privatizing Social Security will only strengthen it.